 CREOLE is an innovative two-year Anthropology degree (120 ECTS), funded under the EU SOCRATES Programme, in which students are required to spend two of the four semesters at one or more European partner institutions:

-This degree is part of the Maynooth University Affiliation Program of the Chartered Financial Analyst (CFA) Institute.
+This degree has qualified for the University Affiliation Program of the Chartered Financial Analyst (CFA) Institute.

 Students take two optional modules - at least one option must be a finance (FN) module.

 | FNEF62 - FINANCE || Credits: 90 Not compulsory: |